seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Alarums: excursions.
 Enter THERSITES*

 **THERSITES**
-Now they are clapper-clawing one another; I’ll go
+Now they are clapper-clawing one another; I'll go
 look on.
 That dissembling abominable varlets Diomed,
-has got that same scurvy doting foolish young knave’s
+has got that same scurvy doting foolish young knave's
 sleeve of Troy there in his helm: I would fain see
 them meet; that that same young Trojan ass, that
 loves the whore there, might send that Greekish
 whore-masterly villain, with the sleeve, back to the
 dissembling luxurious drab, of a sleeveless errand.
-O’ the t’other side, the policy of those crafty
+O' the t'other side, the policy of those crafty
 swearing rascals, that stale old mouse-eaten dry
 cheese, Nestor, and that same dog-fox, Ulysses, is
 not proved worthy a blackberry: they set me up, in